jthorniley/pyusb2ax/doc/source/usb2ax.rst

   .. py:method:: sync_write( servo_ids, parameter, values )

-    Write to the control tables of several servos.
+    Write to the :ref:`control tables <control-tables>` of several servos.

     Supply a list of servo ids, which parameter you want to change, and a list of new values.